-One of the key benefits associated with expanding the scope of the firm is the possibility of savings by reducing duplication.
+One of the key benefits associated with expanding the scope of the firm is the possibility of cost savings by reducing duplication.
 Companies may have multiple overlapping departments that can be removed or downscaled when they are combined into one organization.
 A lot of support activities, such as HR, IT, or even general management can potentially be streamlined within a combined entity, eliminating some costs.

 Revenue opportunities from operating across areas

-The other source of benefits from combining multiple different firms or areas within one organization is greater opportunities that come from the greater scope of the operations.
+The other source of benefits from combining multiple different firms or areas within one organization is greater revenue opportunities that come from the greater scope of the operations.
 Potentially new products can be developed that draw from the technologies of both firms, or the combined firm is able to utilize greater access to distribution channels to cross-sell the goods.

 What are paper synergies?

 Paper synergies are the supposed benefits used to justify diversification or a merger/acquisition that are not actually realized.
 They only exist on paper – and when it comes to expanding, the expected benefits don’t actually materialize.

 Supposed synergies are often a lot easier to spot in advance than they are to achieve when a company attempts to move into another area or integrate an acquired firm.
 The stories to justify the expansion can appear very convincing, but challenges in integrating can result in these anticipated benefits never occurring.
 Some of the reasons why integration can be difficult include: